caiyue1993/IceCream/README.md

 }
 ```

+4. Listen for remote notifications
+> The sample code in [AppDelegate](https://github.com/caiyue1993/IceCream/blob/master/Example/IceCream/AppDelegate.swift) will be a good reference.

 That's all you need to do!
 Everytime you write to Realm, the SyncEngine will get notified and handle sync stuffs!

 For more details, clone the project to see the source code.